Mackerel vs. Tuna — Health Impact and Nutrition Comparison

-Tuna contains 15 times more Vitamin A and 12 times more Vitamin B1, calcium, iron, and copper, while mackerel is high in Vitamin B12, folate, Vitamin D, and phosphorus.
-Tuna is also lower in sugars and saturated fats.
+Tuna contains 13 times more Vitamin A and more Vitamin B1, calcium, iron, and magnesium, while mackerel is high in Vitamin B12, Vitamin B2, Vitamin C, and phosphorus.
+Tuna is also lower in saturated fats.

 Table of contents

 As the most commonly used marine food, fishes are also delicious with many health benefits.
 In this article, you can find the main nutritional differences between mackerel and tuna also their impact on human health.

 The term "mackerel" refers to several different species of pelagic fish.
 Mackerels are primarily members of the Scombridae family and live near the bottom of oceans or lakes.
 These fish are blue-green in color and average 30 cm in length.